methodin/txtof/README.md

 ```
 # Templates

 The template system runs on handlebars but also has some static rows.
-The ordering of the rows is important as each type of template maps to a specific line
+The ordering of the rows is important as each type of template maps to a specific line.
+Spacing is arbitrary and only for readability.
+Templates do not span more than one line.

 A bootstrap4 example is below: